Short-handed Bulls send Wizards to 5th straight defeat

 TIP-INS

-Bulls: Coach Billy Donovan said he didn’t expect his missing players back for Friday’s game at Milwaukee.
-“My guess is yes, it’s going to go on here for a period of time,” he said.
+Bulls: Donovan said the missing players won’t be back for Friday’s game at Milwaukee.
+“My guess is yes, it’s going to go on here for a period of time,” he said before the game.
 “How long, I’m really unsure of that.
 I think daily testing helps bring some clarity where guys are at.
 I don’t know how long it will be, but I think it will be some time.”

 Wizards: Westbrook will sit out Friday’s game at Minnesota, the second half of a back-to-back.
 He also missed Sunday’s game, also the second half of a back-to-back….
 F Rui Hachimura was activated after missing the season’s first four games with an eye injury.
 He started and played 25 minutes, scoring 17 points.
 “It’s been tough,” Hachimura said of being idle.
 “They didn’t beat us.
 We beat ourselves.
 We still have (67) games left.”